html-graph/html-graph.github.io/content/defaults/_index.md

 ## Defaults Configuration

-Configure the base visualization settings using the `setDefaults` method of `CanvasBuilder`:
+Use the `setDefaults` method of `CanvasBuilder` to establish base visualization settings.
+These defaults apply to all graph entities (nodes, ports, and edges) when no explicit values are provided.

 {{< code lang="javascript">}}
 const canvas = new CanvasBuilder()